antiphp/fakegameserver/README.md

 - Transition into [Agones](https://agones.dev/) the states `Ready`, `Allocated` and `Shutdown` after a configurable duration,
 - Exit after a configured duration,
 - Exit with a configured exit code,
-- Exit with a configured signal.
+- Exit with a configured signal (crash).

 ### Agones